Skip to Main Content

 Procedure and penalties for confirmed cheating and plagiarism are:

-Second Offense: Upon confirmation of the student’s second offense by the dean of students, the instructor will have the authority to issue a failure for the course in which the second incident occurred.
+Second Offense: Upon confirmation of the student’s second offense by the dean of students, the instructor will have the authority to issue a failure for the assignment or for the course in which the second incident occurred.

 Third Offense: Upon confirmation of the student’s third offense by the dean of students, the student will be subject to suspension from the college for one semester.